Support

 Now that we’re getting sensor readings, let’s send these to our Notecard.

-1. To send a sensor reading to the Notecard, we’ll need to construct a new JSON request to the note.add API that includes a new Notefile name (sensors.qo), sets the start field to true to instruct the Notecard to sync to Notehub immediately, and finally, sets the body to the sensor temperature and humidity.
+1. To send a sensor reading to the Notecard, we'll need to construct a new JSON request to the note.add API that includes a new Notefile name (sensors.qo), sets the sync field to true to instruct the Notecard to sync to Notehub immediately, and finally, sets the body to the sensor temperature and humidity.
 Add the following in while loop right after the print commands to print out readings.

 req = {"req": "note.add"}